-- 8.1 The following are not required to be procured in accordance with these CSOs unless otherwise required by Law and no exemption shall be required under CSO 7 (Exemptions from CSOs): - Contracts of employment for staff; - Contracts with agencies for the provision of individual temporary staff where the Head Human Resources, (after liaison with the Head of Commercial Services) agree that use of the vendor-managed service is not appropriate; - Land Transactions (which solely relate to interest in land); - Arrangements for the engagement of counsel for particular instructions, and certain other legal services (subject always to UK/EU Procurement Law), where the Assistant Director of Corporate Governance considers the instructions do not require a procurement exercise and can be commissioned outside of any current framework agreement for those services.
-Such instructions are to be reported by the SLLP to Procurement Board on a monthly basis; - Contracts for particular Voluntary Sector bodies where the Council is seeking to move from a grant agreement to a formal contractual relationship, and where the purpose of the contract is to establish the general conditions to support the voluntary sector body in adapting to the new arrangements, where the grant terminates; - Contracts entered into by school governing bodies that operate under the relevant Scheme of Management, unless otherwise stated in the relevant Scheme of Management; - Orders placed under Existing Contracts, Dynamic Purchasing Systems or Electronic Auctions (provided they are placed in accordance with the requirements set out or otherwise referred to in those Contracts); - Contracts for the provision of packages of social care, educational and welfare, services to individual clients, where the aggregate value of such contracts does not exceed the EU Threshold for supplies and services, and there is no cross border interest.
+- 8.1 The following are not required to be procured in accordance with these CSOs unless otherwise required by Law and no exemption shall be required under CSO 7 (Exemptions from CSOs): - Contracts of employment for staff; - Contracts with agencies for the provision of individual temporary staff where the Head Human Resources, (after liaison with the Head of Commercial Services) agree that use of the vendor-managed service is not appropriate; - Land Transactions (which solely relate to interest in land); - Arrangements for the engagement of counsel for particular instructions, and certain other legal services (subject always to UK / associated Procurement Law), where the Monitoring Officer considers the instructions do not require a procurement exercise and can be commissioned outside of any current framework agreement for those services.
+Such instructions are to be reported by Legal Services to Procurement Board on a quarterly basis; - Contracts for particular Voluntary Sector bodies where the Council is seeking to move from a grant agreement to a formal contractual relationship, and where the purpose of the contract is to establish the general conditions to support the voluntary sector body in adapting to the new arrangements, where the grant terminates; - Contracts entered into by school governing bodies that operate under the relevant Scheme of Management, unless otherwise stated in the relevant Scheme of Management; - Orders placed under Existing Contracts, Dynamic Purchasing Systems or Electronic Auctions (provided they are placed in accordance with the requirements set out or otherwise referred to in those Contracts);

-- Contracts that ensure continuity of care of vulnerable persons in accordance with the Care Act; - where the provider has signed a pre-placement agreement with the Council for residential or nursing care; - the engagement of professional expert witnesses in contentious matters; and - the appointment of independent investigators, arbitrators, mediators, and facilitators. - 8.1.1 entering into a grant agreement may not be subject to these CSOs in full and advice should be sought from Commercial Services and Legal Services. - 8.1.2 None of the exceptions above may be utilised unless the Officer has Authority in accordance with the scheme of delegation. - 8.2 Disposals of Property Assets shall be carried out in accordance with CSO 28 (Contracts for the Disposal of Council Assets).
+- Contracts for the provision of packages of social care, educational and welfare, services to individual clients, where the aggregate value of such contracts does not exceed the UK Public Procurement Threshold for Social and other specific services. (see APPENDIX 3) - Contracts that ensure continuity of care of vulnerable persons in accordance with the Care Act 2014, Children Act 1989 and any superseding legislation; - where the provider has signed a pre-placement agreement with the Council for residential or nursing care; - the engagement of professional expert witnesses in contentious matters; and - the appointment of independent investigators, arbitrators, mediators, and facilitators. - 8.1.1 Entering into a grant agreement may not be subject to these CSOs in full and advice should be sought from Commercial Services and Legal Services. - 8.1.2 None of the exceptions above may be utilised unless the Officer has Authority in accordance with the scheme of delegation. - 8.2 Disposals of Property Assets shall be carried out in accordance with CSO 28 (Contracts for the Disposal of Council Assets).